 Maria Martinez is undoubtedly one of the best known and most influential Native potters of the 1900s.
-She became famous for her creative pottery as well as traveling to museums, World Fairs, and other events throughout her lifetime to promote Pueblo pottery.
+She became famous for her creative pottery and traveling to museums, World Fairs, and other events throughout her lifetime.

 Maria learned to make pottery from her aunt Nicolasa Montoya.
-Around 1919-1920, Maria and her husband Julian Martinez, created the process for the "black-on-black" style of pottery.
+Around 1919-1920, Maria and her husband Julian Martinez created the "black-on-black" style of pottery.
 This unique process allowed matte designs to be painted on a stone polished surface and the entire piece to be fired black.
 At the time, this unique and distinctive style of pottery quickly became a success, and by 1922 was made by nearly every potter at San Ildefonso Pueblo.
 It helped to change the economy of the Pueblo as pottery became a successful career.

 Maria worked with Julian until he died in 1943.
 She then worked with her daughter-in-law Santana who was married to her eldest son, Adam.
 Again, she would make the pottery, and Santana would paint the designs.
 In the 1950s, Maria made pieces that were plain and signed with her Tewa name, "Pove-ka," which means "Water Lilly."